 Medicaid is funded by both the federal government and states.
-The share of the total cost of Medicaid that the federal government and states pay is determined by the Federal Medical Assistance Percentage (FMAP).
-The FMAP is calculated using a formula set by the federal Medicaid statute based on per capita income by state.
-If a state has a higher per capita income, the federal government provides a smaller share of funds to cover the cost of Medicaid.
-1,14
+The share of the total cost of Medicaid that the federal government and states pay is determined by the Federal Medical Assistance Percentage (FMAP).18 The FMAP is calculated using a formula set by the federal Medicaid statute based on per capita income by state.
+If a state has a higher per capita income, the federal government provides a smaller share of funds to cover the cost of Medicaid.^{1,18} vii Reproductive age is defined as ages 15 to 44; state Medicaid expansion covers adults ages 19 to 64.

 The ACA requires the federal government to pay for 90 percent of the costs associated with providing health insurance to the expansion population.
 States are responsible for paying the remaining 10 percent and often use general revenues, provider taxes, cigarette and alcohol taxes, and other dedicated revenues and government contributions.
-14,15
+18,19

-The Families First Coronavirus Response Act (FFCRA) amended by the Coronavirus Aid, Relief, and Economic Security Act (CARES) Act provides states with a temporary 6.2 percentage point increase in their regular FMAP during the COVID-19 Public Health Emergency (PHE) starting in 2020.
-16 For example, according to Georgetown University's Center for Children and Families (CCF), if a state regularly receives a 57 percent FMAP, this amount increases to a 63.2 percent FMAP during the PHE.
-16 The 6.2 percentage point increase in the FMAP will be available to states until the last day of the quarter in which the public health emergency ends.
-46 As of October 2022, the PHE was still in effect.
+The Families First Coronavirus Response Act (FFCRA) amended by the Coronavirus Aid, Relief, and Economic Security Act (CARES) Act provided states with a temporary 6.2 percentage point increase in their regular FMAP during the COVID-19 Public Health Emergency (PHE) starting in 2020 and continued until the end of the public health emergency in May 2023.
+For example, according to Georgetown University's Center for Children and Families (CCF), if a state regularly receives a 57 percent FMAP, this amount increased to a 63.2 percent FMAP during the PHE.
+16

-The American Rescue Plan Act of 2021 (ARPA) provides an additional 5 percentage point increase to the regular FMAP for a total of 2 years if states expand Medicaid.
-In the above example, CCF noted if a state is receiving a FMAP of 63.2 percent, this would increase to 68.2 percent as a result of expansion. ^{9,14} The 5 percentage point FMAP increase from ARPA is only available to states that expand Medicaid during the PHE, and the increase would be available for 2 years after expansion, regardless of when PHE states expand Medicaid.
-16 The additional ARPA federal funding would balance the state's share of the cost of expanding the income eligibility for health insurance to childless adults and parents.
-17
+The American Rescue Plan Act of 2021 (ARPA) provided an additional 5 percentage point increase to the regular FMAP for a total of 2 years if states expand Medicaid.
+In the above example, CCF noted if a state is receiving a FMAP of 63.2 percent, this would increase to 68.2 percent as a result of expansion.
+The 5 percentage point FMAP increase from ARPA was only available to states that expanded Medicaid during the PHE, and the increase would be available for 2 years after expansion, regardless of when PHE states expanded Medicaid.
+The additional ARPA federal funding would balance the state's share of the cost of expanding the income eligibility for health insurance to childless adults and parents.
+Only one state, South Dakota, implemented Medicaid expansion during the eligible time period.